yasminenuhaily/cse15l-lab-reports/LabReport3.md

 to restrict publicly funded litigation of this sort.
 The Court says judgment that awards the general litigation funding that the
 ```
+The command `grep -i [pattern]` returns all of the lines with the specific String pattern that is passed in, ignoring case.
+In this case, `grep -i "litigation"` returns all of the lines with the String "litigation" found within the `LegalServCorp_v_VelazquezDissent.txt` file.
+This is useful in searching for a line that has a specific String in it.

 Example 2- <br>
 ```
 MacBook-Air-2:docsearch yasminenuhaily$ grep -i "hello" technical/911report/chapter-1.txt
     At 10:39, the Vice President updated the Secretary on the air threat conference: Vice President: There's been at least three instances here where we've had reports of aircraft approaching Washington-a couple were confirmed hijack.
 And, pursuant to the President's instructions I gave authorization for them to be taken out.
 Hello?
 ```
+The command `grep -i [pattern]` returns all of the lines with the specific String pattern that is passed in, ignoring case.
+In this case, `grep -i "hello"` returns all of the lines with the String "hello" found within the `chapter-1.txt` file.
+This is useful in searching for a line that contains a specific String in it.

 `grep -e` : Found with terminal input `man grep` <br>
 Example 1- <br>
 ```
 MacBook-Air-2:911report yasminenuhaily$ grep -e "file" chapter-10.txt
                 files and deportation of nonpermanent residents, forced al Qaeda to operate less
 ```
+The command `grep -e [pattern]` returns the lines which contain the specified pattern, with case sensitivity.
+In this case, `grep -e "file"` returns the line with the String "file" found within the `chapter-10.txt` file.
+This command is useful when using multiple -e commands to speciffy multiple patterns, or when a pattern begins with (`-`).
+Additionally useful is its case sensitivity, as opposed to `grep -i`.

 Example 2- <br>
 ```
 MacBook-Air-2:911report yasminenuhaily$ grep -e "presidential" chapter-13.1.txt